moltaweb/learning-notes/php-lynda-PHP_Essential_Training.md

 Alternatively, the function `isset( $var )` checks if a variable is defined

-Finally, the function `empy( $var )` checks if a variable is empty.
+Finally, the function `empty( $var )` checks if a variable is empty.
 PHP considers "empty" the follwoing:
 - " "
 - null
 - 0